 - Connect the black clamp from the other end of the jumper cables to the negative terminal on the working car;

 - And then the red clamp from the same end to the positive terminal on the working car.

-When connecting the jumper cables make sure that both cars are off and make sure that they are connected all the way and tightly or else this won’t work.
+When connecting the jumper cables, make sure that both cars are off and they are connected all the way and tightly or else this won’t work.

 - Try again to start the dead car.

 If the dead car still won’t start, then the battery is too dead to be jumped or the vehicle you are using to try to jump it doesn’t have a strong enough battery.